ryverine/BlockBreaker/README.md

 ## How to Play

-This is a [Breakout](https://en.wikipedia.org/wiki/Breakout_(video_game)) style game There are three main components of the game: the `Paddle`, the `Ball`, and the `Blocks`.
+This is a [Breakout](https://en.wikipedia.org/wiki/Breakout_(video_game)) style game.

+There are three main components of the game: the `Paddle`, the `Ball`, and the `Blocks`.
 Move the `Paddle` with the mouse.
 At the start of the game click the left mouse button to launch the `Ball` into the air.
-As the `Ball` will destroy `Blocks` that it hits.
-Your goal is clear the screen of all `Blocks` without letting the `Ball` fall past the `Paddle`.
+The `Ball` will bounce around and destroy `Blocks` that it hits.
+Your goal is to clear the screen of all `Blocks` without letting the `Ball` fall past the `Paddle`.
 Once you destroy all the `Block` you will progress to the next level of the game.

 ![Game Play](/Documentation/game_play.gif)